tkc004/RadHydropy/README.md

 - `Step(mode="hydro")` advances only the finite-volume hydrodynamics update.
 - `Step(mode="sources")` advances thermo-chemistry and radiative-transfer
-  sources without a hydro flux update.
+  sources without a hydrodynamic flux update.
-- `Step(mode="hydro_sources")` performs the standard coupled update.
+- `Step(mode="hydro_sources")` performs the standard coupled update used by the bundled examples.
 - `Evolve(final_time=...)` loops over `Step(...)` and returns counters for the number of hydro and source updates.